To download the PDF version of this document, click here.

 • Education Expectations

-• Complete required ICON training modules and monthly educational sessions
+• Complete required ICON training modules and all other required education and training

 Fraternity and Sorority Life Member Code of Ethics